 The ALI-ABA Scholarship and Leadership Award is presented to a student who represents an outstanding combination of scholarship and leadership, the qualities embodied by the American Law Institute and the American Bar Association.

-The Innovation, Business and Law Excellence Award is given to three students who have shown interest and excellence across different disciplines.
+The Innovation, Business and Law Excellence Award is presented to three students who have shown interest and excellence across varied disciplines.

-The ALI/CLE Scholarship and Leadership Award is presented to those who best represent a combination of scholarship and leadership and qualities embodied by ABA and ALI.
+The ALI/CLE Scholarship and Leadership Award is presented to students who best represent a combination of scholarship, leadership, and qualities embodied by ABA and ALI.

-The ABA-Bloomberg BNA Award Program for Excellence in the Study of Labor and Employment Law.
-These include awards in the study of Labor and Employment Law.
+The ABA-Bloomberg BNA Award Program for Excellence in the Study of Labor and Employment Law includes awards in the study of labor and employment law.